logo

 Bonaparte is the perfect system for processing these databases.
 We employ advanced statistical algorithms that can handle arbitrary large pedigree trees.
 These algorithms compute the so-called indirect matches between victim profiles and profiles from related individuals, such as for example the parents of a victim.

-Bonaparte has a proven to be a useful system for DVI, it was used for the identification of the victims of Afriqiyah Airways Flight 8U771 (2010) and Malaysia Airlines Flight MH17 (2014) at the Netherlands Forensic institute.
+Bonaparte has demonstrated its effectiveness as a system for Disaster Victim Identification (DVI), playing a crucial role in the identification of victims from Afriqiyah Airways Flight 8U771 in 2010 and Malaysia Airlines Flight MH17 in 2014, under the auspices of the Netherlands Forensic Institute.

 Dutch newsreel about the Tripoli crash (2010).
 Please note that it shows an obsolete Bonaparte interface.